jimburton/scrabble/README.md

 To start a web-based game you need to start the server then start one or two clients.
 Start the server with `cabal run scrabble-server`.
 Then start the first client by opening `web/client/html/index.html` in a browser.
-Select the checkbox for a one-player game, or leave it unchecked and open the page again in another tab for a two player game.
+Select the checkbox for a one-player game or leave it unchecked and open the page again in another tab for a two player game.

 <img src="/chapters/images/webgame.png" alt="Playing Scrabble on the web" width="500px" />